-Last season, the Continentals finished in fifth place at the NESCAC championships, their best performance under King.
-Amanda Thorman '13, Alyssa Bawden '12 and Hilary Gray '15 were NESCAC all-conference selections in 2012.
-The women's squash program has posted eight all-NESCAC selections during the last four seasons.
-Solid academic performance is important to King and his programs.
-Thorman and Alexis Lee '13 made the NESCAC winter all-academic team for the second straight season.
+In 2011-12 the women finished fifth at the NESCAC championship, their best performance under King.
+Amanda Thorman '13, Alyssa Bawden '12 and Gray were all-conference selections.
+The women's squash program boasted eight all-NESCAC selections from 2009 to 2012.

-Prior to his arrival at Hamilton, King served as assistant coach for men's and women's squash, and was the men's tennis coach at Vassar College.
+Prior to his arrival at Hamilton, King served as assistant coach for men's and women's squash and was the men's tennis coach at Vassar College.
 He also coached tennis at Marist College and was racquets director at Poughkeepsie Tennis Club.

-King played varsity squash, tennis and soccer at Williams, where he was the squash team captain for two seasons.
+King played varsity squash, tennis and soccer at Williams where he was the squash team captain for two seasons.
 When King was a senior, Williams posted a 20-2 record and was ranked third in the nation.
 He graduated with a degree in political science and American studies.
-King earned his master's in sociology of sport from Skidmore College.
+King earned his master's degree in sociology of sport from Skidmore College.

-Dan Jonas is in his fourth season as an assistant coach for the Hamilton College men's and women's squash teams.
+Dan Jonas is in his sixth season as an assistant coach for the Hamilton College men's and women's squash teams.
 Jonas was a co-founder, captain and No. 1 player for his club team at Brown University.

-Jonas' Brown program was ranked as high as 17th while he played there, and later achieved varsity status.
+Jonas' Brown program was ranked as high as 17th while he played there and later achieved varsity status.
 He played high school squash at Germantown Friends School in Philadelphia.
 He graduated magna cum laude from Brown and went on to graduate cum laude from the University of Pennsylvania's law school.